elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

     * {% tool"beyond-1-million-genomes" %} project provides guidelines that cover the minimum [quality requirements](https://zenodo.org/record/5018495) for the generation of genome sequencing data.
     * Data repositories generally have information about recommended [data file formats](data_publication) and [metadata](metadata_management)
     * The {% tool "fair-cookbook" %} provides instructions on [validation of file formats](https://faircookbook.elixir-europe.org/content/recipes/interoperability/fastq-file-format-validators.html)
     * A good place to look for scientific and technical information about data quality validation software tools for pathogenomics is [Bio.Tools](https://bio.tools/t?page=1&q=validation&sort=score&topicID=%22topic_3168%22).
   * The {% tool "idtk" %} has a showcase on [An automated SARS-CoV-2 genome surveillance system built around Galaxy](https://www.infectious-diseases-toolkit.org/showcase/covid19-galaxy)
-  * The Galaxy Training Network provides free on-line [training materials on quality control](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html).
+  * The Galaxy Training Network provides free online [training materials on quality control](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html).

 ## Sharing and preserving pathogen genomic data

 ### Considerations

-* What data need to be preserved by the project and for how long?
+* What data needs to be preserved by the project and for how long?
 * What is preserved by others and how would someone find and access the data?
 * What databases should I use to share human pathogen genomics data?
-* What other research information (such as protocols, computational tools, samples) can the project share?
+* What other research information (such as protocols, computational tools, and samples) can the project share?

 ### Solutions

-#### Sharing host related and other contextual information
+#### Sharing host-related and other contextual information
-* Some host related information can be personal and/or sensitive and care should be taken when storing and sharing it.
+* Some host-related information can be personal and/or sensitive and care should be taken when storing and sharing it.
 Apply data masking and aggregation techniques to pseudonymise or anonymise the contextual information and take measures to separate personal and sensitive information from the pathogen data when possible.
 * Adopt solutions for federated analysis to support distributed analyses on information that could otherwise not be shared, such as establishing contractual agreements with suitable regional or international data infrastructures.
 * {% tool "ga4gh" %} is a global organisation that frames policy and builds standards to meet the real-world needs of the genomics and health community.
 Its [GDPR & International Health Data Sharing Forum](https://www.ga4gh.org/product/gdpr-international-health-data-sharing-forum/) shares *GDPR Briefs* that represent a consensus position among its Forum Members (not legal advice) regarding the current understanding of the GDPR and its implications for genomic and health-related research, such as
   * [GDPR Brief: data protection implications of publishing metadata to enable discovery](https://www.ga4gh.org/news_item/ga4gh-gdpr-brief-data-protection-implications-of-publishing-metadata-to-enable-discovery/)